WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Kirstie-Whitaker/Weekly-meetings.md

   * Well done to AM for prepping me for that really well.
 * EDoN Analytics Hub meeting.
 * Turing Way meeting w Cambridge reproducibility leads
+* Said yes to being on a programme committee... that feels... like a bad idea.
+* Advocated for money for business team member to attend a conference.
 * Code of conduct violation, took report and had conversation.
 * Reviewed TPS and Turing Way newsletters! 💌💌
 * 1:1s w MS, IKG, AB, AM, GA, LC, ME, EK,